John Daly (Fenian): Arrest

-In the summer of 1883, Daly moved to Birmingham, England, and settled in the home of James Egan, an old friend from Limerick and a generally inactive IRB man.
+In the summer of 1883, Daly, moved to Birmingham, England, and settled in the home of James Egan, an old friend from Limerick and a generally inactive IRB man.
 E.G. Jenkinson, head of Special Branch, was informed that John Daly was on his way to Britain from America; Daly had been asked by the Supreme Council to deliver the graveside oration at the funeral of Charles J. Kickham while in the United States.
 When Daly arrived, a plain-clothes detective was assigned to follow him at all times.
-As a result of this, Special Branch were alerted to the importance of John Torley in Glasgow, Robert Johnston in Belfast and Mark Ryan in London of the IRB.
+As a result of this, Special Branch as alerted to the importance of John Torley in Glasgow, Robert Johnston in Belfast and Mark Ryan in London of the IRB.

 Jenkinson used agents provocateurs in his attempts to convict Republicans.
 One such recruit was a publican and local IRB man named Dan O'Neill.
-Both Jenkinson and a Major Nicholas Gosselin persuaded O'Neill to betray Daly.
-O'Neill then ask Daly to deliver sealed cases to some associates in London, and on 11 April Daly was arrested as he was about to board the train for London, and explosives were found in the case he was carrying.
+Both Jenkinson and Major Nicholas Gosselin persuaded O'Neill to betray Daly.
+O'Neill then asked Daly to deliver sealed cases to some associates in London, and on 11 April, Daly was arrested as he was about to board the train for London, and explosives were found in the case he was carrying.
 The police then raided the home of James Egan where explosives were "allegedly found buried" in Egan's garden in addition to some documents.

-In Chatham prison he became friends with Tom Clarke, who would later marry his niece Kathleen and who was a leader of the 1916 Easter Rising.
-While in prison he claimed that he was being poisoned with belladonna which caused an investigation by a commission of inquiry, 1890; it was admitted by prison officials as an error by a warder.
+In Chatham prison, he became friends with Tom Clarke, who would later marry his niece Kathleen and who was a leader of the 1916 Easter Rising.
+While in prison he claimed that he was being poisoned with belladonna which caused an investigation by a commission of inquiry in 1890; it was admitted by prison officials as an error by a warder.
 A series of articles in the Daily Chronicle in 1894 analysed prison methods.
-Daly gave an interview to the Chronicle which appeared 12 September 1896.
+Daly gave an interview to the Chronicle which appeared on 12 September 1896.

-The head of the Birmingham police later made a deathbed confession that Daly had been "convicted on perjured evidence".